AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 ### Experimental Procedure (10%)

 - Provide some details about the experiment and methodology and why you chose your particular setup.
+- This is a great time to show a figure describing your setup.

 ### Results (15%)

+- Keep in mind the main goal of this lab, you are looking to create a calibration curve for your sensor.
 - Provide plots and pictures to illustrate your results.
 You are free to use whatever plotting program you wish, but your TA's recommend using Matlab.
 - Make sure to label all axes.
 - Use appropriate font sizes for the labels (it should match your report font size).